TelmoFieux/ImageSearch_in_Video/README.md

 time : 168 sec

 C'est a peu près tout pour ce programme.
 Il est toujours possible de modifier des élément pour le rendre plus performant.
 Changer de modèle, changer le batch_size en fonction de la puissance de votre gpu etc. A noter que j'ai développé ce programme sur un gpu amd je ne sais pas si cela fonctionne sur un gpu nvidia.

+# Installation

+Locally :

+I recommend using conda :
+conda create -n myenv python=3.10
+-pip install sentence-transformers
+-installer requests
+-installer opencv-python
+-pip install torch-directml

+You will not need torch-directml on nvidia GPU

+Google collab :

+You can use it on collab even though it may take some time to import your video file especially if they are heavy.
+I have a notebook file on this repo you can use.